Ecuador MultiSport Once in a Life Time 8 Days

 Day 2: Cotopaxi National Park - Baños

 After breakfast, we leave Quito driving southwards along the beautiful Avenue of Volcanos, while getting the chance to see the colorful Andean fields.
 On our way we will reach 12,000 feet.
-After arriving at the Cotopaxi National Park, we will go hiking around Limpiopungo lagoon of the foot hills of the Ruminñahui volcano, from here we will have the best views of the Cotopaxi Volcano, the highest active volcano in the world.
+(3657 meters).
+After arriving at the Cotopaxi National Park, we will go hiking around Limpiopungo lagoon of the foot hills of the Rumiñahui volcano, from here we will have the best views of the Cotopaxi Volcano, highest active volcano in the world, and depending on the weather conditions we may try to trek to the basecapm at 16000 feet.
+(4876 meters)

 In the afternoon we continue our drive towards the Llanganates National Park, which is known as the sacred mountain, until we reach the town of Baños, located at the entrance of the Amazon.
 Here we can enjoy the best night life by drinking cocktails and dancing salsa.